At Rubislaw Park, we are proud to offer comprehensive dementia care for older adults living with dementia.

 Dementia tends to affect the short-term memory of a person as opposed to the long-term, therefore residents living with the condition often remember times of their lives from decades ago, but may not remember what they did yesterday.

 Creating a memory box is a stimulating activity for people living with dementia.
-We invite friends and family into our home to bring in photos and personal items if a resident doesn’t already have these amongst their personal belongings, in order to create a wonderful memory box that they can cherish and keep in their bedroom.
+We invite friends and family into our home to bring in photo albums and personal items if a resident doesn’t already have these amongst their personal belongings, in order to create a wonderful box that they can cherish and keep in their bedroom.
 We enjoy hearing residents tell personal stories about when they were younger as photos tend to help unlock memories.

 By allowing a resident to carry out everyday tasks which are considered “normal”, means they can feel relaxed and do something that comes naturally to them.